-Transcriptome analysis experiments can characterize all transcriptional activity (coding and non-coding), focus on a subset of relevant target genes and transcripts, or profile thousands of genes at once to create a global picture of cell function.
+Transcriptome analysis experiments enable researchers to characterize transcriptional activity (coding and non-coding), focus on a subset of relevant target genes and transcripts, or profile thousands of genes at once to create a global picture of cell function.
 Gene expression analysis studies can provide a snapshot of actively expressed genes and transcripts under various conditions.

 Learn more about:

-Studying gene expression and transcriptome changes with RNA sequencing can aid in understanding tumor classification and progression.
+Analyzing gene expression and transcriptome changes with RNA sequencing can help researchers understand tumor classification and progression.
 Learn more about cancer RNA-Seq.